 Biola will notify all new students of their Federal Direct Student Loan eligibility on their Financial Aid Award Letter.
 Continuing students will be notified of their Direct Student Loan eligibility on email@example.com, once all required paperwork is completed.

 PLUS loans and private loans require separate applications, and the student must initiate to process.
 See the Financial Aid website for more details.

 International applicants who hold an F-1 visa must establish the degree of their ability to meet the costs of an education at Biola University.
 Each international applicant must submit a signed statement of financial responsibility as well as signed statements from any agencies or individuals who have taken the responsibility of underwriting the student's expenses.
 These statements must include the exact amount of the commitment.
-Inquiries regarding financial aid for international students should be directed to the Undergraduate and Graduate Admissions Offices for new students, and to the Financial Aid Office for continuing students.
+Inquiries regarding financial aid for international students should be directed to the International Admissions Office for new students, and to the Financial Aid Office for continuing students.